Shreyans13/Hacktoberfest-2019/README.md

 # Hacktoberfest-2019
 https://hacktoberfest.digitalocean.com/

+#this repo will not be counted for hacktoberfest 2019.

 ## How to contribute
 Submit your pull request here for Hacktoberfest-2k19 in any language you prefer, if language folder not present, create one as a part of it, after script add your name and GitHub profile into Contributors.md file.